-In contrast to previous studies about medialization in the area of topics related to climate change (Nisbet, 2009; Schäfer & Schlichting, 2014), internal scientific conflict as well scientific uncertainty (Schneider, 2016) did not play a significant role in newspaper coverage of CCS.
-In fact, and verifying Hypotheses 1, this study shows, that there are dominant actors that shape the media representation of CCS, media coverage of CCS was decoupled from science.
-Instead, verifying Hypothesis 2, it was strongly linked with politics and economics.
-Science PR has had no effect on journalists’ work on this topic.
-This might be related to a misconception of the services offered by and functions of journalism in respect to society from the scientific perspective.
+In contrast to previous studies about medialization in the area of topics related to climate change (Nisbet, 2009; Schäfer & Schlichting, 2014), internal scientific conflict, as well scientific uncertainty, did not play a significant role in newspaper coverage of CCS.
+In fact, and verifying Hypothesis 1, this study shows that dominant actors shape the media representation of CCS and that media coverage of CCS was uncoupled from science.
+Instead, verifying Hypothesis 2, the coverage was strongly linked to politics and economics.
+As journalists, following their self-imposed ethical guidelines to reveal sources of information (Deutscher Presserat, 2008), use their sources as evidence of their serious and responsible journalistic work, the lack of scientists as named sources can be interpreted as a failed conversation between researchers and scientists.
+This might be related to a misconception from the scientific field that the services and functions of journalism are directed toward society rather than science itself.
 In addition, it seems that the lack of emotion in science PR might be another obstacle.
 While science itself demands that science PR follows scientific logic (for example, to focus on verifiable factual information), NGOs and IGs prefer emotional communication.
-If science wants to reestablish its position as a strong and constructive communication partner for journalists, science PR has to move toward a more intense deployment of emotion.

-Without such a change, journalistic communication will focus on actors from NGOs and IGs because of the greater newsworthiness attributed to emotions and conflict.
-Since a focus on NGOs and IGs, as well as conflicts within politics, would imply negative attitudes toward CCS, media coverage of CCS will also become dominated by negative positions on the topic.
-In fact, 41% of all observed articles published about CCS in German newspapers show this effect.
+Without a paradigm change within science PR, journalistic communication will focus on actors from NGOs and IGs because of the greater newsworthiness attributed to emotions and conflict.
+Since a focus on NGOs and IGs, as well as conflicts within politics, implies highlighting negative attitudes toward CCS, media coverage of CCS will also become dominated by negative positions on the topic.
+In fact, 41% of all the studied articles published about CCS in German newspapers show this effect.
 This observation contrasts with studies that show how innovative technology and research is predominantly communicated in positive ways (Weaver et al., 2009).

 If science is to reassert its role as an established, reliable, first-choice partner for science journalism, it has to increase its own understanding of the need to forge strong and diverse links with other functional systems within society.
-Science PR has to focus more than ever on emotions and social relevance.
+Science PR has to open itself up to the use of emotions and the highlighting of social relevance (for example, by focusing on the scientists rather than the science itself).
 Otherwise, different systems within society will increasingly dominate the presentation of science, leading to disproportionate emphasis on an external and heteronomous image of science.
-Narrative frameworks have to be established that allow society to perceive relevance in research and development.
-Nevertheless, the strategic utilization of narrative frameworks has to be carefully devised:
+Narrative frames have to be established that allow society to perceive relevance in research and development.
+Nevertheless, the strategic utilization of narrative frames has to be carefully devised:

 When frames are conceived as given, the role of communication is seriously constrained as they can only convey their message within the cultural framework of the target audience.
 When frames are conceived as dynamic, communicators can intervene in the contest of frames either by modifying a communication frame or creating a new interpretation of reality.
 (Olmastroni, 2014, p.
 12f)

 Frames used by science do not have to target emotions alone: they have to respond to the demands and expectations of the recipients as well.
-If science can foster links to the individual environments of the recipients on a socio-cultural level, it will be able to demonstrate its everyday relevance even more successfully.
-This analysis of media coverage of CCS in German newspapers has shown that the media coverage already is at the point where science has been replaced by other systems within society as the primary communicator of scientific topics.
+If science can foster links with the individual environments of the recipients on a sociocultural level, it will be able to demonstrate its everyday relevance even more successfully.
+This analysis of media coverage of CCS in German newspapers has shown that the media coverage is already at the point where science has been replaced by other systems within society as the primary communicator of scientific topics.
 Science – and science PR – has to accept that it does not have the unique right to talk about science.

 References